 In this study, peanut oil generated minimal amounts of oxidation products.

 Overall, the oil exhibited the third best oxidative stability behind coconut and extra virgin olive oil.
-However, it performed better than avocado, Canola, grapeseed, rice bran, sunflower, and refined olive oil.
+Peanut oil performed better than oils such as sunflower, avocado, Canola, grapeseed, rice bran, and refined olive oil.

 Notably, after six hours of frying at 180°C, the total percentage of polar compounds in peanut oil was 10.71%.